capillariesio/capillaries/doc/qna.md

 [This article](https://www.cloudamqp.com/blog/when-and-how-to-use-the-rabbitmq-dead-letter-exchange.html) explains RabbitMQ dead letter exchange use.

+## RabbitMQ failures

+Q. Can Capilaries survive RabbitMQ service disruption?

+A. No. Guaranteed delivery of RabbitMQ messages for each Capillaries [batch](glossary.md#data-batch) is one of the cornerstones of Capillaries architecture.

 ## External data acquisition

 Q. For each row in my [data table](glossary.md#data-table), I need to acquire data from an external source (say, via web service), providing some row fields as arguments.

-A. Start a run that dumps the table into files via [file writer](glossary.md#table_file) with some unique row identifiers, acquire data, save acquired data into new files that use the same unique row identifiers, and start a run that uses those new files.
+A. Start a run that dumps the table into files via [file writer](glossary.md#table_file) with some unique row identifiers, acquire data from the external source, save acquired data into new files that use the same unique row identifiers, and start a run that uses those new files.

 ## UI